-However, studies show that L-canavanine, a non-protein amino acid in alfalfa (in the
+But studies show that L-canavanine, a nonprotein amino acid in alfalfa (in the seeds

-seeds and sprouts), can cause lupus or make existing lupus worse.
+and sprouts), may cause lupus or make existing lupus worse.
 Lupus is an autoimmune

 disease that affects connective tissue.
-This is found in every organ of your body.
+This type of tissue is in every organ of your

 There are claims that alfalfa may help allergies, thyroid problems, blood and liver

 toxicity, asthma, and how the pituitary works.
 It’s also said to reduce the risk of

 heart attacks.
 It may also help with an inflamed prostate, rheumatoid arthritis, stomach

 problems, and diabetes.
 There are reports that alfalfa works as a diuretic.

 Alfalfa is considered safe when taken by healthy people.
 Alfalfa seems to increase